oliviasherlynb/udacity_capstone_project/README.md

 7. Data quality checks are run

 ## 4. Run Pipelines to Model the Data
-#### 4.1 Create the data model
+### 4.1 Create the data model
 create_tables.py and etl.py are the two scripts to be run to create the data model.
+Below is the code to execute the two scripts. %%time is included to track the time taken for each script to run.

+    %%time
+    !python create_tables.py

+    %%time
+    !python etl.py

-#### 4.2 Data quality checks
+### 4.2 Data quality checks
 Data quality checks will ensure:
 1. Fact and dimension tables are not empty after triggering ETL pipeline
 2. Records in all fact and dimension tables are unique (there are no duplicates)

 data_quality_checks.py is the script to run to perform data quality checks.
+Below is the code to execute the script.
 Logging is included to make sure data quality check outcomes are clear.

+    from data_quality_checks import data_quality_checks

+    data_quality_checks()

-#### 4.3 Data dictionary
+### 4.3 Data dictionary
 Data dictionary can be found in file 'data_dictionary.pdf'.

 ## 5. Project Write Up